Skip to content

 1. Storage Classes (NOT variable mutability)

-const my_constant = 42 // Compile-time constant (immutable)
+const my_constant = 42 // Immutable after assignment (NOT compile-time)

 mut my_wire = 0 // Combinational (no persistence across cycles)